nooku/guides.nooku.org/get-started/creating-the-database.md

         ('todo item three', 'This is the third Todo');

-Now we have a database defined let's delete the controller we created in the previous part.
-For this delete the controllers folder and enclosed file in:
+Now we have a database defined let's get rid of the `ComTodoModelItems` class we created in the previous part.
+For this delete the `/components/com_todo/model/` folder, or at least the enclosed file in

     DELETE     /components/com_todo/model/items.php